diantonioandrea/pacs-second/README.md

 ### Compilation and Execution

-Compile the code:
+Compile and execute the code:

     make

-Execute the code:

     ./main

-:warning: It is advised to redirect the output to a file due to its length by executing the code with:
+:warning: It is advised to redirect the output to a file due to its length by compiling and executing the code with:

     make run